Construction helmet service life

 External damage

-If a construction helmet has visible damage, such as scratches, dents or cracks, it is most likely time to replace it with a new one.
+If a construction helmet has suffered visible damage, such as scratch, dents or cracks, it is most likely time to replace the construction helmet with a new one.
 This damage can affect the helmet's protective ability.

 Aging

-A construction helmet has an average lifespan of about three to five years.
+A construction helmet has an average service life of about three to five years.
 If the helmet is that old (or even older), it is high time for replacement.

 Lost or stolen:

 Is a construction helmet lost or stolen?
-Then get a replacement immediately.
+Then arrange for immediate replacement.
 Arrange this even before you start work, as you should always wear a helmet when working in an environment where there is a risk of head injury.

 Construction helmet life; these factors are of invlied

 Most construction helmets are made of hard plastic or plastic.
-If a helmet is exposed too often to hard knocks or falls, its fabric value may decrease.
+If a helmet is exposed to hard knocks or falls too often, its fabric value may decrease.
 This makes the helmet less effective in protecting the wearer.

 Storage

-Moreover, the service life can also be reduced if the construction helmet is not stored properly when not in use.
-If a helmet is exposed to extreme temperatures or humidity, it can lead to damage and reduced service life.
+Exposing a helmet to extreme temperatures or humidity can lead to damage and reduced lifespan.
 We therefore recommend storing the helmet in a dry, dark and cool place.

 Maintenance